 Yes...
 I have a past and have been married before (twice, but the second time don't count) and that was, like the fairytale, "A long, long time ago in a faraway land"

 Ancient History (for me anyway): I grew up in the glorious south, on the outskirts of a small town in a cotton-field house.
 What's a cotton-field house you ask?
 One of many near identical houses, planted in a cotton field by a developer, with streets, roadside bermuda for lawns, a ditch across the street, a sho 'nuff cotton-field across the ditch and woods beyond that.
 It was wonderful.
 The other families nearby were of the same age range so we had plenty of friends, there was no such thing as a game boy and no one owned a computer.
 The television had only three channels and the quality of the reception depended on the antenna.
-The programs included Tarzan, Shirley Temple, Looney Toons, Happy Hal, & Sivad for fun, while the news carried the Vietnam War and President Kennedy's assassination.
+The programs included Tarzan, Shirley Temple, Looney Toons, Happy Hal, & Sivad (Fantastic Features).
+The news carried the Vietnam War and President Kennedy's assassination.
 Back then the Television signed off at midnight and "four letter" words were taboo.
 My how times have changed.

 Hobbies you ask?
 Well, I've several hobbies, with fluctuating priorities including; music (I own a guitar), water colors (I own paint and paper), shooting and hunting (to hang out with my brother in the woods), fishing (sometimes just throw only a line in the water after all, why would I want catchin' to interfere with my fishin'?), motorcycles, camping, museums and other "stuff".
 Regarding motorcycles, I'm not a "biker" biker.
 What I mean by that is if you didn't see me on it, you'd never know I ride 'em.
-I own three motorcycles, two of which are vintage, all Italian and all run (or will if I tickle 'em a bit).
+I own three motorcycles, two of which are vintage, all Italian and all run (or will if I talk nice and tickle 'em a bit).
 You may not be aware of this, but a motorcycle will turn an ordinary man into a mechanic.
 If they break, I do the repairs and will sometimes curse while doing so.
 I'm not much of a Sunday around town rider and don't get the chance to ride alot, but when I do, I enjoy long trips, lost highways, back roads, loaded with campin' equipment, tools, road food, a bottle of wine & other such necessities of life.
 Also, I'm fond of apple pie, fast cars, guns and poetry.